A Checklist for Every Bride-to-Be

 Things to consider 10 to 12 months in advance

-Look at the starting tasks of your planning process from 10 to 12 months out.
-Keep this page handy – check the steps off, make notes, and let the stress slip away.
+Plan to begin at approximately 10 to 12 months out.
+Keep this page handy, check the steps off, make notes and let the stress slip away.

 You’re engaged!
-Before you do anything, make sure you plan celebrations and festivities to revel in before planning for the big day.
+Before you do anything, make sure you revel in the thrill before planning for the Big Day.

 Where are you getting married?
 Book the location.
 Look into ceremony and reception locations (if not the same venue) and make a decision.

 What is the budget?
 Who is paying for what?

 Realistically, how many guests will be invited?

 6. Wedding Party

 Decide who will be standing next to you and your fiancé on the Big Day.
 Optional: Plan an original way to ask your loved ones if they’ll be in your wedding party, and consider asking by presenting them with a small gift.

 Before you get to the flowers and linens or bridesmaids dress, it’s important to pick a theme.
 This theme can be huge or it can just include your wedding colors.
 Think about the look you are trying to achieve with your wedding.
 Are you going for rustic-chic?
 Or do you want to throw a glamorous soirée in the city?
 Whatever it may be, your color scheme and theme will guide many aspects of your planning.